cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 * Anything that helps to understand what makes you who YOU are

 - [ ] **Exercise:** Start creating a list of 10 random things about yourself.
 Read the [Fuqua 25 random things do's and dont's](https://stratusadmissionscounseling.com/duke-fuqua-25-random-things-dos-donts/).
 Then expand the list to 25 things.

 **Note:** If you use the lernOS Memex create the list in a seperate page.

-## Kata: Working Alone Is Addition, Working Together Is Multiplication

-Most of the tasks you have one yourlist, have be done by others successfully before.
-Most of the mistakes you might make, have been made in the past already.
-You can gain access to knowledge and experiences related to your objectives and avtivities by getting in touch with people inside and outside your organization in a systematic way.

-To build strong relationships with people that matter you should not only market yourself and push information about yourself.
-You should also listen and relate contributions to information you have about others.
-Networking specialist [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie) put it this way:

-> You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.

-- [ ] **Exercise:** Create a list of people related to your activities and objectives in a relationship list.
-Try to have a list of at least ten people.
-Entries in the kist might be names (if you know people already) or roles like "Head of Hr in company XY.
-You can use services like your Social Intranet/Enterprise Social Network, LinkedIn, Twitter, Xing, YouTube, SlideShare and ResearchGate to search for people you want in your network.

-**Note:** If you use the lernOS Memex create the list in a seperate page.